Account Configuration Guide

 • RULE022

-Elimination of capital accounts is done with a knock-off against the investment value of the holding company in the subsidiary.
+The system eliminates capital accounts by offsetting them against the holding company’s investment in the subsidiary.
 This is a rule, like the Investment Elimination, applicable to holding companies and their subsidiaries; affiliates are not subject to this rule.

-In this configuration, the user needs to select the Capital accounts subject to elimination against the investment value from holding company’s books.
-In case the investment value in Holding Company’s books is different than the set of Capital Accounts of the subsidiary being eliminated, a clearing account can be used to show the differences or further utilize in goodwill or NCI/RE adjustments.
+In this configuration, the user needs to select the Capital Accounts to be eliminated against the investment value from the Holding Company’s books.
+If the investment value differs from the Capital Accounts of the subsidiary being eliminated, a clearing account can be used to record the differences.
+The clearing account can then be further utilized in goodwill or NCI/RE adjustments.

 • CO_EQUITY1